 This massive Mexican restaurant and bar also offers shuffleboard, Skee-Ball, arcade games, yard games like giant Jenga blocks, and—you guessed it—indoor mini golf.
 The nine-hole mini golf course is themed with DC landmarks, such as the Washington Monument and the Lincoln Memorial.
 Saturdays before 3pm is the time for families to visit; otherwise, it's for ages 21 and up only.
 Kids will love the tacos, nachos, and wings, as well as the triple chocolate chip cookies with ice cream for dessert.

-2. Monster Mini Golf — Gaithersburg and Columbia, MD
+2. Monster Mini Golf — Chantilly and Stafford, VA; Gaithersburg, Columbia, and Towson, MD

-At both of these indoor facilities, families can play 18 holes of mini golf with interactive monsters all under the glow of spooky black lights.
+At Monster Mini Golf, families can play 18 holes of miniature golf with interactive monsters all under the glow of spooky black lights.
 Kids love all of the glow-in-the-dark decor, though the recommended age is 5 and up.
-The Gaithersburg Monster Mini Golf also has an arcade, a laser maze, virtual reality, bowling, and a cafe that serves snacks and beverages.
-The Columbia facility has mini golf, an arcade, and virtual reality.
-Both locations are open daily.
-A third Monster Mini Golf in Chantilly, Virginia was temporarily closed at the time of publication.
+All of the locations also have additional attractions such as arcades, laser mazes, laser tag, virtual reality, bowling, and more.
+Check the website for exact offerings at each location.